Spain, e-commerce and logistics

 Image of Spain's La Sagrada Familia

-Spain is the fifth most populated country in EU, with a population of 46.5 million people, out of which 80%1 uses the internet.
-It is also one of the fastest-growing e-commerce markets in the region.
+Spain is the fourth most populated country in the EU, with a population of nearly 48 million people.
+It is also one of the fastest- growing e-commerce markets in the region.1

 B2C e-commerce market revenue